anteoas/replicant-mini-app/README.md

 ## Pure data CSS transitions

-The app also sports an example of how to use Replicant's pure data CSS transitions (the annoying banner).
+The app also sports an example of how to use Replicant's pure data CSS transitions (that's the annoying banner when the app starts).

 ## Gadget inspector